butter-network/butter/docs/pres/slides.md

 *Credit: Demetrios Zeinalipour-Yazti, Dimitrios Gunopulos*

 Note:
+- Here we are looking at only half of peers at random
-- Decrease the avg nb of generated message per query by a factor of 5
+- Decreases the avg nb of generated message per query by a factor of 5
+- Yet we can still retrieve the document about 60% of the time

 ---
 ## Part 3: How we got here